SkymanOne/folidity/reports/main.typ

 let result: int = a + 1_000_000_000 :> handle((_) -> return 0);
 ```

-Statements have close resemblances to Rust syntax by following the following syntax:
+Statements have close resemblances to Rust syntax and are defined in @Appendix:Grammar[Appendix].
 ```rust
 let <var_ident>: <optional_type> = <expr>;
 ```

 The type can be derived at the compile time from the expression.
-Other simple statements are similar to Rust statements and are defined in @Appendix:Grammar[Appendix].

 It is worth looking at the unique additions such as struct instantiation and state transition.